A Pila--Wilkie theorem for Hensel minimal curves: Counting rational points on transcendental and algebraic curves

 Up to enlarging $r$ if necessary, we may assume that $r$ is a power of $b$.
 By applying Lemma \ref{lem:projection} we may assume without loss of generality that $C$ is a planar curve in $\cO_K^2$ which is non-algebraic up to degree $d$.

-By Theorem \ref{thm:Tr.param.curves} there exist finitely many maps $\psi_i: U_i\subset \cO_K\to C$ which together form a $T_r$-parametrization of $C$.
+By Theorem \ref{thm:Tr.param.curves} there exist finitely many maps $\psi_i: U_i\subset \cO_K\to C$ which together form a $T_r$-parametrization of a subset $C' \subset C$ which already contains all rational points of $C$.
 Let us focus on one such $\psi_i$.
 By our construction, we may apply Lemma \ref{lem: Lemma 5.1.3 revisited} with $\alpha = \lceil s\varepsilon \rceil$.
 This yields that $\psi_{i}(U_i\cap B)_s$ is contained in an algebraic hypersurface $X$ of degree at most $d$, for any closed ball $B\subset \cO_K$ of radius $|t|^\alpha$.
 Since $\psi_{i}(U_i)$ is contained in $C$, and since $C$ is non-algebraic up to degree $d$, this intersection $X\cap C$ is finite.
 Even more, by uniform finiteness in definable families~\cite[Lem.\,2.5.2]{CHR}, the intersection of $X$ with $C$ is uniformly bounded (over all such $X$) by some integer $N$.
 Thus the counting dimension of $C$ is bounded by

 where $N'$ is the total number of sets $U_i$ required in the cell decomposition for $C$.

 Finally, to prove a uniform upper bound on counting dimension in definable families, assume that $(C_y)_y$ is a definable family of transcendental curves, for $y\in Y\subseteq K^m$ with $Y$ definable.
 Then the above proof can easily be made uniform in $C_y$.
 Indeed, by Lemma \ref{lem:projection} we can assume that every $C_y$ is a planar curve which is non-algebraic up to degree $d$.
 The number of maps for a $T_r$-parametrization can be uniformly bounded in $y$ since Theorem \ref{thm:Tr.param.curves} is uniform in families.
 Similarly, the intersection of an algebraic curve of degree at most $d$ with any $C_y$ is finite, and thus uniformly bounded by \cite[Lem.\,2.5.2]{CHR}.
 These two facts give the desired conclusion. \end{proof}